-Talk with possible providers to see if they authenticate peer-to-peer lending and if they will verify investments with CrowdProperty.
-A number of pension providers will not yet have authenticated peer-to-peer lending and therefore may not be open to verifying investments with CrowdProperty – if this is what you want to do then it will be easier working with a provider that already has approved peer-to-peer lending
+Talk with possible providers to see if they authenticate marketplace lending and if they will verify investments with CrowdProperty.
+A number of pension providers will not yet have authenticated marketplace lending and therefore may not be open to verifying investments with CrowdProperty – if this is what you want to do then it will be easier working with a provider that has already approved marketplace lending.

 A SIPP or SSAS is not necessarily the right option for everyone, therefore speak with a qualified Independent Financial Advisor to assist in your decisions.

-If you have a SIPP or SSAS, we recommend that you have an initial conversation with your administrators and/or trustees, to make them aware that you are interested in peer-to-peer lending via your pension.
+If you have a SIPP or SSAS, we recommend that you have an initial conversation with your administrators and/or trustees to make them aware that you are interested in marketplace lending via your pension.
 They will let you know if this is possible, or if they require further information.